arduosoft/RawCMS/README.md

 ## Architectural Prospective

 With RawCMs you have a central platform that manages most critical services, making them a commodity.
 You only have to focus on the UI development and on implementation of business logins.
 No more stress on deploying services or selecting online tools.
-You have well-kept and free out of the box.
+You simply have a well-kept, and free, Content Management System.
 <img src="https://github.com/arduosoft/RawCMS/blob/master/asset/docimages/WithRawCMS.png?raw=true" width="100%" align="center" />

 Use RawCms brings to a clean and easy to manage infrastructure, compared to the traditional design.
 You have a meshed connected system, with multiple services that talks together.
 The old style approach is hard to mantain and costly.